level12/flake8-level12/README.md

 As with other flake8 plugins, when this module is installed in a virtual environment, the plugins will be enabled and can be selected/ignored the same way other codes are.

+__Note__: if you have your project set up to check flake8 in tox, be sure to include this package in that test environment's `deps`.

 ## Plugins ##

 - _mock_autospec_